 The New School has implemented a battery recycling program to encourage our community to do their part by collecting batteries for recycling.
 Batteries are collected in blue canisters placed around the campus (PDF).

-When battery canisters reach a certain capacity, they are picked up by an authorized recycler, who sorts our battery waste by chemistry type for proper processing and recycles it.
+When battery canisters reach a certain capacity, they are picked up by an authorized recycler, who sorts our battery waste by chemistry type for proper processing and recycling.
 The recycling process consists of high-temperature metal recovery: batteries are drained and dismantled before being placed in a furnace, where paper, plastic, gel, and other nonmetals are vaporized at high temperature, leaving the metals behind for re-use.

 Certain types of lamps (bulbs), including fluorescents and high intensity discharge lamps, contain trace amounts of mercury, which is released into the environment when a lamp breaks.
 Mercury is toxic to humans and wildlife.